Shimizu Jirocho: Early life

-After the death of his adoptive father Jirohachi in 1835, Jirocho returned and became the owner of the komedon-ya.
-He worked at the shop until 23 years old.
+After the death of his adoptive father Jirohachi in 1835, Jirochō returned and became the owner of the komedon-ya.
+He worked at the shop until he was 23 years old.
 However, he quickly returned to gambling.
-In March 1842 at night, while drunk and returning home from gambling, some thieves accosted him and Jirocho vowed to never be an easy target to thugs again.
-In June 1842 he fought with a gambler and murdered him. and This was the start of his yakuza career.
-Jirocho managed the family business with his wife, but on the other hand, he was repeatedly gambling and fighting.
-This included revenge, murder and living the life of a gangster.
-He built up his following, extended his influence and fought over territories relating to the Fuji River and maritime transport.
+In March 1842, an intoxicated Jirochō was accosted by thieves at night while returning home from gambling.
+He vowed to never be an easy target to thugs again.
+In June 1842, he fought with a gambler and murdered him.
+This was the start of his yakuza career.
+Jirochō managed the family business with his wife, all while repeatedly gambling and fighting.
+This included revenge, murder, and living the life of a gangster.
+He built up his following, extended his influence, and fought over territories relating to the Fuji River and maritime transport.
 He was able to consolidate power over maritime transport from Shimizu Port to the Fuji River.
 He divorced his first wife after she gave birth to a child.
-Jirocho left with his apprentice Okuma Ejiri and became a drifter.
-He went to Mikawa Province (now Aichi Prefecture), studied kendo and learned about business from his godfather Terazu no Manozuke.
-Jirocho traveled to various countries, practiced, expanded, grew and established a yakuza syndicate in Minato Shimizu.
-The history of Jirocho in this era is detailed in "Tokai Yukyoden" (東海遊侠伝) by Guan Amada (天田愚庵, Amada was adopted by Jirocho in 1881).
+Jirochō left with his apprentice Okuma Ejiri and became a drifter.
+He went to Mikawa Province (now Aichi Prefecture), studied kendo, and learned about business from his godfather Terazu no Manozuke.
+Jirochō traveled to various countries, practiced, expanded, grew, and established a yakuza syndicate in Minato Shimizu.
+The history of Jirochō in this era is detailed in "Tokai Yukyoden" (東海遊侠伝) by Guan Amada (天田愚庵).
+Amada was adopted by Jirochō in 1881.

 Conflict between Jirocho and Bakuto

-By the mid 19th century yakuza gangs widely proliferated in Japan.
+By the mid 19th century, yakuza gangs widely proliferated in Japan.
 They set up their gambling houses and robbed day laborers.
 Jirocho was the oyabun (leader) of a gang of six hundred men.
 His gang ruthlessly slaughtered a group of rivals in a neighboring prefecture.
 According to Jirocho, there was also a huge theft of large "golden dolphins" (kinshachi) from the roof of Nagoya Castle.
-Jirocho's followers tried to follow his wishes of not to bother local communities.
+Jirocho's followers tried to follow his wishes of not bothering local communities.
 However, conflicts with gamblers and thugs did affect ordinary people.